vadim-miller2/book-test1/pages/ch_app_test.md

 <span class="nctnt highlight">NOTE</span>: It is very important to keep in mind that arguments and alt-arguments are treated differently, case-wise.
 Alt-args are case insensitive, and are screened before the main argument (but appear as if the main argument has been found).
 On the other hand, main arguments are special case-sensitive, and are checked twice: "as is" first, then in all CAPs.
 So having both "DB" for alt-argument and "db" for the main, hides the main argument, and actually makes it case-insensitive.
 CAF will warn on some occurrences when it detects whether the argument overloading is about to happen (take a look at the logs).

 The CAF module is also able to detect if a request comes from a local client.
-The <span class="nctnt ncbi-path">/etc/ncbi/local\_ips</span> file describes the rules for making the decision.
+The `/etc/ncbi/local_ips` file describes the rules for making the decision.

 The file is line-oriented, i.e. supposes to have one IP spec per one line.
 Comments are introduced by either "\#" or "!", no continuation lines allowed, the empty lines are ignored.